FlavScents AInsights Entry: Gamma-Undecalactone (Aldehyde C-14)

 - Molecular Weight: 184.28 g/mol

-Gamma-undecalactone is a lactone compound characterized by its cyclic ester functional group.
-The structure contributes to its fruity, peach-like aroma, which is a key aspect of its sensory profile.
+Gamma-undecalactone is a lactone compound characterized by a five-membered ring with an ester functional group.
+Its structure contributes to its fruity, peach-like aroma, which is highly valued in both flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA